Sleezly/FluxWindowsService/README.md

 # FluxWindowsService
 A Flux like circadian service specifically coupled to the Philips Hue platform (Q42) and runs as a Windows service.

-# Features:
+# Features
 - Runs as a background windows service to calculate color temperature for Philips Hue color and color ambiance light bulbs.
 - Scheduled to run as set by configs and is fully customizeable by data.
 - Can add timers to initiate a color / brightness change action for a set of lights at a set time.
 - Service does not poll; sleeps until the next color temperature value needs to be sent.
+- Scenes on the Hub bridge can be updated with color temperature value to ensure lights currently off will be turn on at expected color.
 - Hosts a RESETful HTTP endpoint to allow for toggling service on/off and to retrieve current state of service.
 - An HTTP self-host server will be started at http://localhost:51234/ with simple POST and GET commands supported.
 - Support for multiple Hue hubs.
 - A light-weight win32 app can be launched to retrieve Flux status via HTTP GET commands.

-# Nuget packages utilized:
+# Nuget packages utilized
 - Q42 to facilitate communication to the Hub hub.
 - Topshelf to facilitate running as a Windows service.
 - SolarCalendar to determine solar noon proxima.
 - log4net for logging.

-# How to set up:
+# How to set up

 1. Create a client ID for your Hue Hub(s) by following the official documentation here: https://www.developers.meethue.com/documentation/configuration-api#71_create_user